Asichurter/APISeqFewShot/README.md

 # APISeqFewShot
 This is the code repository for up-coming paper "*A Novel Few-Shot Malware Classification Approach for Unknown Family Recognition with Multi-Prototype Modeling*" submit to ***Computer & Security***.
 All the model implementation details and baselines are included and all the models are implemented with **Python 3.7+** and **PyTorch 1.4(cuda in default)**.

+_(Turn to [MalFusionFSL](https://github.com/Asichurter/MalFusionFSL) for a more elegant and structured implementation, which implements few-shot malware classification of static, dynamic and fusion of both.
+Configurating 'data_source' and 'fusion | type' as 'sequence' in 'config/train.json' can singly run dynamic analysis classification that is equal to running this code repository.
+Contact asichurter@gmail.com for any questions.)._

 Cite our published paper on **_Computer & Security_**:
 ```Bibtex